survivejs/webpack-book/manuscript/04_what_is_webpack.md

 The smallest project you can bundle with webpack consists of **input** and **output**.
 The bundling process begins from user defined **entries**.
 Entries themselves are **modules** and can point to other modules through **imports**.

 When you bundle a project using webpack, it traverses through imports, constructing a **dependency graph** of the project and then generating the **output** based on the configuration.
-Additionally, it is possible to define **split points** generating separate bundles within the project code itself.
+Additionally, it's possible to define **split points** generating separate bundles within the project code itself.

 Webpack supports ES2015, CommonJS, and AMD module formats out of the box.
 The loader mechanism works for CSS as well, with `@import` and `url()` support through *css-loader*.
 You can also find plugins for specific tasks, such as minification, internationalization, HMR, and so on.